c-hartmann/install-it/README.md

 ### Installation (in principal)

-this is in principal what (f.i.) dolphon does on installation
+this is in principal what (f.i.) dolphin does on installation

 ```